smayrant/react-post-mate/README.md

 A simple app that retrieves data from jsonplaceholder.typicode.com using Axios and displays it on the page with styling from Materialize.
-The links to the different forms of data was created with React Router.
+The links to the static and API data was created with React Router.